Catholic School Data

 United States Catholic Elementary and Secondary Schools 2017-2018: The Annual Statistical Report on Schools, Enrollment, and Staffing

 This annual report presents national data on Catholic elementary and secondary schools.
 Enrollment patterns, regional geographic trends, types and locations of schools, student and staffing demographic characteristics and student participation in selected education programs are reported.
 Where data permit, the exhibits compare information across the last decade as well as the past five years.

-The full report may be purchased from the NCEA online store.
+may be purchased from the NCEA online store.
+Learn about:

 - Schools and Enrollment History

 - Percentage Distribution of Schools by Enrollment Size